 In our NPI (New Product Introduction) Center prototypes are produced by our highly-qualified staff on our dedicated manufacturing line.
 We deliver quickly and with a strong focus on quality and cost.
 We also have a model-building workshop capable of constructing complete prototypes.

 Our customers’ development projects benefit from our expertise in design for manufacturing, testing, component engineering and environmental requirements.
 We employ the leading test development experts in Scandinavia and deliver complete solutions for the efficient testing of electronics products.

 In order to offer our customers the best possible service, we have dedicated staff and a dedicated manufacturing line for the production of prototypes.

 Our experts are available to prepare product reviews.
 These reviews are based on standards, best practice as well as national and international requirements.
 Customers receive a written report with comments and recommendations, as well as an oral presentation of our experts’ findings.

 Our component information system (CIS) enables you as our customer to rapidly search for and process information about current components for new projects.

 Kitron develops state-of-the-art test systems for automated testing in production.
-Over the last 30 years, this department has worked on a wide range of projects within the following sectors: Defence/Aerospace, Energy/Telecoms, Industry, Medical devices and Offshore/Marine.
+Over the last 30 years, this department has worked on a wide range of projects within the following sectors: Connectivity, Electrification, Industry, Medical devices and Defence/Aerospace.

 Our trained staff design, build and optimize efficient manufacturing lines for your products.
 We work according to lean manufacturing and pride ourselves on quality and efficient manufacturing processes.

 The market's expectations regarding product quality are constantly increasing.
 Kitron's customers are not satisfied with products that merely fulfil their specification at the time of delivery and during the warranty period: all products should work without failures throughout their entire expected lifetime.
 Kitron has the resources to help you reach this level of quality performance.